xorwise/etu-tasks-bot/README.md

-## Telegram-bot - school journal for Saint-Petersburg's governmental electro-technical university (ETU)..
+## Telegram-bot - school journal for Saint-Petersburg's governmental electro-technical university (ETU).
 - This is obfuscated public version of the bot!
 - Bot has been developed using asynchronous python framework aiogram.